 was the grand prize car winner.
 New this year, was the Kid’s Choice awards going to Donald Teat in a national grand champion Huckster, and Mike Ledbetter in his Harley Davidson motorcycle.

 Generous sponsors, community partners, and volunteers continue to make the event a success year after year.
-Blake thanked CPR Classic Porsche Restoration in Easton for helping to promote the event, as well as Outback Steakhouse in Annapolis, Rommel and Old Glory and Rommel Harley Davidson dealerships, and Hitchcock Autoworks and the for serving as registrations locations and rally points.
+Blake thanked Classic Porsche Restoration in Easton for helping to promote the event, as well as Outback Steakhouse in Annapolis, Rommel and Old Glory and Rommel Harley Davidson dealerships, and Hitchcock Autoworks and the for serving as registrations locations and rally points.
 Volunteers from Callahan’s Gas and Appliance in Centreville, Md., helped with parking the hundreds of cars on campus, along with volunteers from Choptank Transport in Preston, Md.